 Each of these promises taps into a pain point the small business owner already knows too well.
 The market is saturated.
 Customers can find more options than ever before.
 Someone is always selling the same widget at a cheaper price.

 Brand strategists/therapists/writers give the business owner a sense of being on the right path.
-Relieving pain has value.
-Instilling confidence has value.
-Small business brand consultants do both.
+Relieving pain has perceived value.
+Instilling confidence has perceived value.
+Small business brand consultants provide both.

 In the absence of research, clarity is the product of handholding.
 Clients feel better, even though their new brand is spun from whole cloth.
 I think these ad hoc brands border on unethical, but I get why they exist.
 Business owners want to feel more sure of themselves.
 However, there is a limit to what they will spend for that certainty.

 For the average small business, $4000-$5000 seems to be the upper limit for a brand strategy.
-Always, this brand strategy is applied to the larger cost of the new logo, website, etcetera.
+Almost always, this brand strategy is applied to the larger cost of the new logo, website, etcetera.

 First, as I mentioned, a business owner's vision is irrelevant if the market does not support that vision.
 Or if a competitor is doing a better job of delivering it.